akka/akka-persistence-cassandra/CONTRIBUTING.md

 9. Once everything is said and done, associate the ticket with the “earliest” release milestone (i.e. if back-ported so that it will be in release x.y.z, find the relevant milestone for that release) and close it.

+## Running the tests

+The tests rely on a Cassandra instance running locally on port 9042.
+A docker-compose file is provided in the root of the project to start this with `docker-compose up -d`

 ## Pull Request Requirements

 For a Pull Request to be considered at all it has to meet these requirements: